hpi-swa-teaching/TelegramClient/README.md

 ## Our Group

 Group 13 of the 2020 SWT I module included [Rohan Sawahn](https://github.com/rohansaw), [Jonas Schmidt](https://github.com/schmidtjonas), [Frederik Wollny](https://github.com/Freddy200), [Stefan Spangenberg](https://github.com/sspangenberg), [Lukas Laskowski](https://github.com/lasklu), and [Niklas Schilli](https://github.com/Mrnikbobjeff).
 Feel free to add your names to the list.

+## This Branch
+This branch is **not** intended to be merged to be merged but serves as a sanity check for the CI.